Lexicon

 Office of Strategic Services — the US World War II intelligence organisation, dissolved 1945 and substantially the institutional ancestor of the CIA

-OSS — Office of Strategic Services — was the United States intelligence organisation operational from June 1942 through the post-war dissolution ordered by President Truman in October 1945.
+OSS — Office of Strategic Services — was the United States intelligence organisation operational from June 1942 through the post-war dissolution ordered by President Truman in September 1945 and effective 1 October 1945.
 The OSS was substantially the institutional ancestor of the Central Intelligence Agency and the broader US post-1947 intelligence-community architecture.
 The director throughout its operational existence was William J. Donovan ("Wild Bill" Donovan), the New York lawyer and World War I Medal of Honor recipient whose institutional advocacy for an integrated US foreign-intelligence capability had begun with the July 1941 establishment of the Office of the Coordinator of Information (COI), the OSS's immediate predecessor.

 The OSS's principal documented operational achievements in the war include the substantial HUMINT collection from neutral capitals (the Bern station under Allen Dulles being the most documented, producing the Operation Sunrise negotiations with German SS officers in northern Italy in early 1945 and substantial reporting on the German internal political situation through the Fritz Kolbe agent); the Operational Groups' work with French, Italian, Yugoslav, and Greek partisan movements; the R&A branch's substantial economic and political-analytical product on the German and Japanese war economies (the institutional template for the post-war national intelligence estimates); and the organisation's operational integration with British SOE and SIS, which was the principal vehicle through which the post-war US-UK intelligence cooperation framework was institutionally established.